 - 1.1 The purpose of this Planning Obligations and Developer Contributions Supplementary Planning Document (SPD) is to set out the Council's approach to seeking Section 106 planning obligations in the absence of a Community Infrastructure Levy (CIL) Charging Schedule within the District. - 1.2 Once adopted, this document will replace Blaby District Council's Planning Obligations and Developer Contributions Supplementary Planning Document (2010) and the associated supporting evidence base for open space, sport and recreation.
 Although it does not form part of the development plan, it will be a material consideration in decision-making. - 1.3 This SPD does not cover every possible circumstance and/or obligation that may need to be taken into account.
-The document does not stand alone and should be read in conjunction with Blaby District's adopted development plan and Leicestershire County Council's most up to date Planning Obligations Policy1 and other SPDs that may be prepared by the Council from time to time. - 1.4 The guidance set out within this SPD must also comply with national legislation.
+The document does not stand alone and should be read in conjunction with Blaby District's adopted development plan and Leicestershire County Council's most up to date Planning Obligations Policy. - 1.4 The guidance set out within this SPD must also comply with national legislation.
 Since the introduction of the Community Infrastructure Levy Regulations in 2010, the Government have set out a series of reforms.
 This document reflects national legislation at the time of writing.
-Any future changes to national legislation may therefore supersede the guidance set out within this document. - 1.5 It is expected that this SPD will remain in force until such time as a new Local Plan is adopted.
-At that point the planning obligations needed to support development will be set out within relevant updated Local Plan policies reflecting the Government's intention to abolish the use of SPDs and replace these with Supplementary Plans which will be used for area based guidance only.
+Any future changes to national legislation may therefore supersede the guidance set out within this document.